zhangyuanyang21/zhangyuanyang21.github.io/index.md

 ## About Me

 Hello!
-I'm currently a Master student at [Southeast University](https://www.seu.edu.cn/), where I'm fortunate to be supervised by [Prof. Xu Yang](https://yxpalmweb.github.io/).
-I also work closely with [Prof. Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/people/bernt-schiele) at Max Planck Institute for Informatics and [Prof. Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) at University of California, Merced.
+I'm currently a Ph.D. student at [Southeast University](https://www.seu.edu.cn/), where I'm fortunate to be supervised by [Prof. Li Yao](http://cse.seu.edu.cn/2019/0105/c23024a257562/page.htm).
 I have a wide range of research topics and interests, feel free to contact me if you have any questions or would like to discuss my works.

-**🎓 I'm currently looking for PhD position starting from 2026 fall.
-If you are interested, please feel free to contact me.
-Here is my [resume](./assets/files/wuyongliang_resume.pdf).**
+**🎓 I'm currently looking for CSC PhD position starting from 2027.
+If you are interested, please feel free to contact me.**

 ## Research Interests
-- **Vision-Language Model**
-- **Machine Unlearning**
+- **Multi-view Clustering**
+- **Multi-view Representation Learning**
-- **In-Context Learning**
+- **Multi-modal Learning**

 ## News
 - **[Jul.
-2025]** 🔥 We are organizing [NextVid Workshop@NeurIPS 2025](https://what-makes-good-video.github.io/).
-- **[May 2025]** 🎉 One paper is accepted by ACL 2025.
+2025]** 🎉 one paper are accepted by RAID 2025.
-- **[Feb.
-2025]** 🎉 Two papers are accepted by CVPR 2025.
+- **[Jan.
+2025]** 🎉 one paper are accepted by IJCNN 2025.
 - **[Dec.
-2024]** 🎉 Two papers are accepted by AAAI 2025.
+2024]** 🎉 one paper are accepted by AAAI 2025.

 {% include_relative _includes/publications.md %}